Darryl's 1974 Porsche 914

 I'm the first to admit, the mass-produced Karmann-built body doesn't have anywhere near the fit and finish of a Zuffenhausen hand-built 911, regardless it is an absolute thrill to drive with the top off on warm summer days at a brisk speed on country roads with twisty, tight curves.

 Porsche also has a long standing mid-engine motorsports heritage, here is the 1970 24-hour Le Mans winning and mid-engined 917 parked next to a stock 1970 914-6.
-A race version of the 914-6 was the Le Mans GT class winner in 1970 (1970 Le Mans Race Results), even beating the 911's in the GT class!!!
+A race version of the 914-6 was the Le Mans GT class winner in 1970, even beating all the 911's in the GT class!!!
 There was even a "victory poster" (see below) featuring the 914-6 as the Le Mans winner!
 Volkswagen + Porsche + Audi worked really hard in the early 70's to sell the image of the Volkswagen / Porsche 914 as being as valid of Porsche as the ones costing $100K plus.
 I can't help but think that the 914-6 winning the GT under 2000cc class at the 1970 Le Mans was a source of great embarrassment for Porsche's Zuffenhausen engineers to have a 911S beat by a car with a smaller engine!

 As a kid, the mystic of the Porsche as a racing machine was enhanced by advertisements like the one below, a 2-page spread showing the 1974 product line for varying budgets.
 To my 15-year-old mind, this was confirmation in writing that the 914 was a legitimate member of the Porsche racing stable!
 Now I look back and laugh at my own "wonder years" when a $6500 mass-production car was so much more than just a fleeting Madison Avenue image.
 I'm banking on the nostalgia factor someday making the value of my 914 rise as most hard-core Porsche owners I've shown the car comment that they once owned a 914 and regret ever letting go of it.
 For many, including myself, the 914 was the beginning of a life-long love affair with Porsches.